Breakfast & Lunch

 - Students are not required to participate in this program.
 It is optional.
 Students not coming in for breakfast will remain outside.

-- Students will have the opportunity to select from 2 main entrees on a daily basis.
+- Students will have the opportunity to select from 2 main entrees daily.

-- Meals will be ordered on a monthly basis.
+- Meals will be ordered monthly.
 It cannot be ordered on the day of service.

 - There is no cost for lunch for the 2021-22 school year.